procrastinate-org/procrastinate/docs/discussions.rst

 - Dramatiq_ + dramatiq-pg_: Dramatiq is another very nice Python task queue
   that does things quite well, and it happens that there is a third party addition for using postgres as a backend.
-In fact, it was built around the same time as we started cabbage, and the paradigm it uses makes it hard to integrate a few of the feature we really wanted to use Cabbage for, namely locks.
+In fact, it was built around the same time as we started procrastinate, and the paradigm it uses makes it hard to integrate a few of the feature we really wanted to use procrastinate for, namely locks.